The Ultimate Guide to Earning a Diesel Technology Degree: Costs, Duration and Benefits

 What are the benefits of a diesel technology degree?

 While having a degree is not a requirement for working in the diesel or automotive industries, it can help you stand out to prospective employers.
-A degree helps provide proof that you have an education focused on repairing and maintaining diesel engines and related equipment!
+A diesel technology degree helps provide proof that you have an education focused on repairing and maintaining diesel engines and related equipment!

 What job opportunities are available for someone with a diesel technology degree?

 Graduates from UTI are prepared to pursue entry-level roles, but as with any industry, over time, technicians may be able to advance in their careers with experience and hard work.
 Some common entry-level positions include diesel technicians, power generation techs and agricultural technicians.
-With more experience, advanced opportunities can include master technician, service manager and shop foreman!
+With more experience, advanced opportunities can include master technician, service manager and shop foreman!77

 How much do diesel technicians make?

-According to the BLS, the median annual salary for bus and truck mechanics and diesel engine specialists in the United States was $54,360 in May 2022.
-This means half of diesel technicians earned more and half earned less.
+According to the BLS, the median annual salary for bus and truck mechanics and diesel engine specialists in the United States was $60,640 in May 2024.29 This means half of diesel technicians earned more and half earned less.
 Keep in mind that salary depends on several factors, including experience, employer, demand and cost of living in the area.

 Take Steps Toward a Diesel Technology Degree